twrackers/Gripper-library/libraries/README.md

 ### Libraries used:
 ####`Servo` (standard Arduino)
 ####`StateMachine` (mine, located [here](https://github.com/twrackers/StateMachine-library))
-This library supports opreation of a servo-driven robotic gripper.
+This library supports operation of a servo-driven robotic gripper.
 The hardware I used in creating this library are:
 - Actobotics parallel gripper kit
 - Actobotics Hitec HS-485B standard size servo